If you missed the first three articles in our facial care series, here are the links:

 Now the final step, and something you’re likely doing already!

 The final step is sealing in the hydration with a moisturizer or serum.
 This is extremely important!
 Without sealing in your hydrator, a lot of that hydration will be lost before your skin can absorb it.
 So, after applying your hydrator, layer over a serum or moisturizer.
-Find your perfect moisturizer here, or grab a complete routine worksheet here.
+Find your perfect moisturizer here.

 The success of your perfect hydrator will depend on 2 key things: